platformsh/platformsh-docs/docs/src/integrations/activity/reference.md

 * `environment.redeploy`: An environment was redeployed.
 * `environment.delete`: A branch was deleted.
 ---
 * `environment.route.create`: A new route has been created through the management console.
-This will not fire for route edits made to the `routes.yaml` file directly.
+  This doesn't fire for route edits made to the `routes.yaml` file directly.
 * `environment.route.delete`: A route has been deleted through the management console.
-This will not fire for route edits made to the `routes.yaml` file directly.
+  This doesn't fire for route edits made to the `routes.yaml` file directly.
 * `environment.route.update`: A route has been modified through the management console.
-This will not fire for route edits made to the `routes.yaml` file directly.
+  This doesn't fire for route edits made to the `routes.yaml` file directly.
 ---
 * `environment.variable.create`: A new variable has been created.
 * `environment.variable.delete`: A variable has been deleted.